Summer Assignments

 Mr. Organ - Todd_Organ@edenpr.k12.mn.us

-Each Honors English 11 student will be required to read ONE choice reading book by an American author this summer.
+Each Honors American Literature student will be required to read ONE choice reading book by an American author this summer.

 - If you are not sure if an author is American, please use the internet to verify before you begin reading.